 The Future of Mandatory Arbitration is in Doubt

 On March 27, 2022, the US House of Representatives passed the Forced Arbitration Injustice Repeal (FAIR) Act, which now goes to the Senate for consideration.
 If signed into law, the FAIR Act would prohibit enforcement of arbitration agreements covering employment, consumer, antitrust or civil rights disputes.
 This would expressly cover employment discrimination claims, which are defined in the Act as civil rights disputes.
-The Fair Act … [Read more...]
+The Fair Act Expands … [Read more...]